PrachetShah/Book-API-SpringBoot/README.md

-## A Simple REST Application using Springboot utilising Java-Maven
+## A Simple Book REST API Application using Springboot utilising Java-Maven

 ### Methods to Run the Code